Lisbon in One Day

 Make a stop in the two famous viewpoints to get a postcard like view of the city — Miradouro das Portas do Sol and Miradouro de Santa Luzia.
 Make sure you also stop by Lisbon Cathedral.

 Standing on the top of the hill there’s Castelo de S. Jorge (St. George’s Castle) one of the most iconic symbols of the city.
-Its oldest parts date back from the 6th century, when it was fortified by the Romans, Visigoths, and the Moors.
+Its oldest parts date back to the 6th century, when it was fortified by the Romans, Visigoths, and the Moors.
 From its battlements you can enjoy fantastic views of downtown and the river.

 The Bairro Alto neighbourhood is known for its lively nightlife, with a good choice of restaurants, bars and nightclubs.
 So after dinner, grab a drink in one of the little pubs and mingle with locals and tourists in the street.